berjansk/CMPUT404-assignment-css-hell/README.md

 Code is licensed under the Apache 2.0 license.

+CSS licensed to Olexiy Berjanskii CC Attribution-NonCommercial-NoDerivs

 The Actual Readme
 =================

 Part 1
 ======
+In folder "part1"

 In order to add style to the documents a stylesheet ('style.css') was created.